pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                       filtering occurs

       --since VERSION                 Filter the returned classes to return only classes  with a version qualifier ge the supplied string.
-The string must define a version of the form TODO
+The string must define a version of the form M.N.V consistent the definitions of the VERSION qualifier.

       --schema SCHEMA                 Filter the returned classes to return only classes where the classname scheme component (characters before the "_" match the scheme provided.